-17.21.040 - Modulation and massing.
+17.21.040 Modulation and massing.

-New homes shall have a massing and footprint that is compatible with the envisioned pedestrian friendly neighborhoods of the Concept Plan area.
+New residences shall have a massing and footprint that is compatible with the envisioned pedestrian friendly neighborhoods of the concept plan area.

-- A. Houses with footprints over one thousand two hundred square feet (not including porch or deck areas) shall provide for secondary massing (such as cross gabled wings or sunroom/kitchen/dining room extensions) under separate roof-lines.
-Each secondary mass shall not have a footprint larger than six hundred square feet. - B. Exemption: An exemption from the massing standard of A. above may be approved by the Community Development Director if the resulting plan continues to provide for a pedestrian friendly design and provides sufficient architectural details to mitigate the impact of a house with a large mass on the surrounding neighborhood.
+- A. Residences with footprints over one thousand two hundred square feet (not including porch or deck areas) shall provide for secondary massing (such as cross gabled wings or sunroom/kitchen/dining room extensions) under separate roof-lines.
+Each secondary mass shall not have a footprint larger than six hundred square feet. - B. Exemption: An exemption from the massing standard of subsection A above may be approved by the community development director if the resulting plan continues to provide for a pedestrian friendly design and provides sufficient architectural details to mitigate the impact of a residence with a large mass on the surrounding neighborhood.